-Note: A Scheduler box can only be configured with actions set in boxes such as 1-button Control, 2-button Control, Climate Control, RGB/RGBW, Macro (as long as it is not the macro itself) or Logic function.
+Note: A Scheduler box can only be configured with actions set in boxes such as 1-button Control, 2-button Control, Climate Control, RGB/RGBW, Macro (as long as it is not the macro itself) or Logic function with a security level equal to or less than the scheduler box itself.
 Boxes configured as indicators or actions that are not compatible will not appear in the action selector of the scheduler dialog.